 Most companies offer the option of either once or twice a week.
 Obviously, you will charge more if you are going to a home more than once a week.

 Seldomly, you will have a customer who wants you to come more often than twice a week.
-If and when that request arises, you can determine what that price will be.
+If and when that request arises, you can determine what that price will be for each individual situation.

 You will need to figure out how to structure a fee for one-time gigs.